Snowflake-Labs/terraform-provider-snowflake/docs/resources/streamlit.md

 ### Required

-- `database` (String) The database in which to create the streamlit Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`
+- `database` (String) The database in which to create the streamlit Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`.
 - `main_file` (String) Specifies the filename of the Streamlit Python application.
 This filename is relative to the value of `directory_location`
 - `name` (String) String that specifies the identifier (i.e. name) for the streamlit; must be unique in your account.
-Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`
+Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`.
 - `schema` (String) The schema in which to create the streamlit.
-Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`
+Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `"`.
 - `stage` (String) The stage in which streamlit files are located.
-For more information about this resource, see [docs](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/stage).
+For more information about this resource, see [docs](./stage).

 ### Optional

 - `comment` (String) Specifies a comment for the streamlit.
 - `directory_location` (String) Specifies the full path to the named stage containing the Streamlit Python files, media files, and the environment.yml file.
 - `external_access_integrations` (Set of String) External access integrations connected to the Streamlit.
 - `query_warehouse` (String) Specifies the warehouse where SQL queries issued by the Streamlit application are run.
-For more information about this resource, see [docs](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/warehouse).
+Due to Snowflake limitations warehouse identifier can consist of only upper-cased letters.
+For more information about this resource, see [docs](./warehouse).
 - `title` (String) Specifies a title for the Streamlit app to display in Snowsight.

 ### Read-Only